KevinWorkman/HappyCoding/blog/_posts/2021-05-03-ludum-memories.md

 Appropriately enough, this first Ludum Dare was the first time the "give up on Friday night, then wake up Saturday morning with a full game in your brain" strategy paid off for me, and it's one I've reused many time since then.

-You can download the jar [here](http://s3.staticvoidgames.com/games/EscapeFromMonsterCity/EscapeFromMonsterCity.jar).
+You can download the jar file [Escape from Monster City](http://s3.staticvoidgames.com/games/EscapeFromMonsterCity/EscapeFromMonsterCity.jar).

 # Let's Bounce - LD23 Warm-Up